More about forecasting in cienciadedatos.net

 from statsmodels.graphics.tsaplots import plot_pacf

-from skforecast.plot import plot_residuals
+from skforecast.plot import plot_residuals, calculate_lag_autocorrelation

 import plotly.graph_objects as go